This post contains affiliate links. If you buy through these links, I may earn a small commission.

 How to Air Dry Fresh Chives

-We often just air dry fresh chives.
+We often just air-dry chives.
 To do this, just chop or slice your chives and keep them in a shallow bowl, without a lid.
 Try to keep your chives in a single layer (for air circulation) as this will help your herbs dry fast.

 At least once a day, run your hands through the chives, stirring them and mixing them.
 Return them to a single layer each time, allowing them to dry further.

 Dry the chives until they crumble in your hand.
 Be sure that all the moisture is out of them!
 Then, pour them into a small airtight mason jar and add the seal and ring.